 What will students study?

-Students will explore their creative side in response to both traditional and contemporary artwork.
-Students will gain confidence in observational drawing skills and learn to print, paint and sculpt.
-Work will be supported with regular homework.
-They will develop and apply their skills through experimentation, analysis and refining work as it progresses.
+Students will explore their creative side in response to both traditional and contemporary art work using a wide range of media in an expressive way.
+Students will gain confidence in observational drawing and learn to print, paint and pastel.
+They will develop and apply their skills through experimentation, analysis and refinement.
+Students will also have the opportunity to enrich their learning by taking part in various external workshops led by professional and award winning artists.

 How can I support my child in this subject?